-When set to ON the camera address of the dome appears on the screen e.g CAM 001.
+When set to ON the camera address of the dome appears in the screen display e.g CAM 001.
 The default setting is ON.
 To toggle these settings move the Joystick to the right or press the OPEN button.
 To return to Main Menu use the Joystick down movement to RETURN and press the OPEN button on the keypad or move the Joystick to the right.